kalelc/dockerize-rails-projects/README.md

-# Docker to Rails App
+# Docker with Rails App
 Docker mysql, memcached, redis and puma services.

 ### Build the project